DHHS → MeCDC → Disease Surveillance → Epidemiology → Airborne and Direct Contact Diseases → Coronavirus → Healthcare Providers

 Maine CDC requests that all providers using Point of Care (POC) tests report results through the REDCap online reporting system.
 For information on how to register and report, visit Maine CDC Point of Care Test Reporting (PDF)

-All negative and positive results must be reported to Maine CDC using REDCap.
+All positive results must be reported to Maine CDC using REDCap.

 Popular Resources